WRVE

 WRVE (99.5 FM) is a commercial radio station licensed in Schenectady and serving the Capital District and Upper Hudson Valley in New York.
 It broadcasts a hot adult contemporary radio format and calls itself "99.5 The River", referring to the Hudson River.
 The station is owned by iHeartMedia as one of seven radio stations owned by the company in the Albany-Schenectady-Troy radio market.

 Studios and offices are at Riverhill Center on Troy-Schenectady Road (NY Route 7) in Latham, New York.
-The transmitter is on Pinnacle Road in Helderberg Escarpment tower farm in New Scotland, amid the towers for other Albany-area TV and FM stations.
+The transmitter is on Pinnacle Road in Helderberg Escarpment tower farm in New Scotland.

-WRVE is among the nation's oldest FM radio stations, and was the first to broadcast full-time in stereo.
+WRVE is among the nation's oldest FM radio stations and was the first to broadcast full-time in stereo.

 Programming

 Though classified by Arbitron and Mediabase as a Hot AC station, WRVE has a slight lean towards adult contemporary music.
 Its main competitor is WYJB (B95.5).

 WRVE broadcasts using HD Radio technology, with its HD2 digital subchannel airing country music branded as "Wild Country 99.9".
 That format is also heard on 250 watt translator station W260CH 99.9 MHz in Albany.